-BAAL pays reasonable travel expenses for all three exec meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference).
+BAAL pays travel expenses for all three exec meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation prior to the conference).
 You need to complete a form from the treasurer and provide all receipts.
 Please try and book travel as far in advance as possible to reduce costs.